 But one that might eclipse him?
 And then afterwards take no action whatsoever to restrict her to make sure that this doesn’t happen?
 Now, that takes a special kind of man.

 And I owe my existence to it!
 Because by the time my mother was of marrying age, arranged marriages had fallen out of vogue!
 (I cannot knock the culture of arranged marriages too much.
 Given the high occurrence of unusual women in my line, I am certain it is the main reason that my mother even exists in the first place.
 I do not have a maternal line of unusual men.)

-Although… on the other hand, having a father like that probably ruined me for the age I’m alive in.
+Although… on the other hand, having a father like him probably ruined me for the age I’m alive in.

 Solo travel: On the wind and wave

 So I knew that my solo travel this year was especially hard on my mother.
 Precisely because it is not the typical way that Asians travel – especially Asian females.

 I also knew from other female travel bloggers that the concern is not limited to me, or Asians.
 Loved ones left behind are often shrouded with insecurity.
 Rejection is frequently reported – which likely stems from the fear of losing one’s child as she moves away, and maybe changes from someone they felt they knew.

 People seem to think that there are only two options: stubbornly staying still and push away those who wouldn’t stay; or be resigned that you will probably lose everyone anyway, and therefore should stay for no one.